ProjectAdam95/My-First-Blog/README.md

 - View of 5 latest posts on the blog page.
 - Toggle button between light/dark mode.
 - Back button so the user can navigate back to the home page if they wish to add another post!
+- Link to my portfolio at the footer of the home page and blog page!

 ###  :file_folder: File Structure